nickjillings/loudness/README.md

 Loudness is a C++ library with Python bindings for modelling perceived loudness.
 The library consists of processing modules which can be cascaded to form a loudness model.

+This is an extension of the original library by Dominic Ward and can be found at [https://github.com/deeuu/loudness/issues](https://github.com/deeuu/loudness/issues).
+This project aims to further accelerate the library using CUDA

 ## Dependencies

 To build the C++ library you will need:
   - libsndfile1-dev >= 1.0.25
   - libfftw3-dev >= 3.3.3
   - zlib1g-dev >= 1.2.8
+  - nvidia CUDA SDK >= 7.0

 To build the Python bindings you will need:
   - swig >= 3.0.0